mariamawit-a/Trivia/README.md

 # Welcome To OTrivia

-OTrivia is a trivia website with over 24 catagories and 3,500 questions.
+OTrivia is a trivia website based on the [Open Trivia DB](https://opentdb.com), a database of user-contributed trivia questions that have been revised and backed by references.

 ## Table of contents
 * [General info](#general-info)